 | Molecule is liraglutide — core PK and titration do not drift | Patient-support programs and nurse-led injection training quality |

-The honest one-line read for May 2026: the generic signal is real, but the clinic conversation in Seoul still runs on the Saxenda playbook.
-For anyone weighing "do I wait?" — the wait isn't free.
-Rebound after stopping a GLP-1 is well documented, and 16-week efficacy checkpoints don't pause for supply-chain news.
-The calendar moves whether the price tag does or not.
+The plain one-line read for April 2026: the generic signal is real, but the clinic conversation in Seoul still runs on the Saxenda playbook.
+And for anyone tempted to wait it out — the waiting isn't free.
+Rebound after stopping a GLP-1 is well documented, and a 16-week efficacy checkpoint doesn't pause for supply-chain news.
+The calendar keeps moving whether the price tag does or not.

 Same molecule, different product lane

-This is the place most posts blur.
+This is where most posts blur the line.
 Same molecule does not mean same indication.

 The FDA's December 23, 2024 approval references Victoza and lists the indication as an adjunct to diet and exercise to improve glycemic control in adults and pediatric patients 10+ with type 2 diabetes.
 The Saxenda label covers chronic weight management in adults with BMI ≥30, or ≥27 with at least one weight-related comorbidity, plus a pediatric obesity extension.
 Biocon's February 24, 2026 gSaxenda sits in that second lane.

-So when a Korean headline says "리라글루타이드 제네릭 승인" with no further detail, it is half a fact.
-These are the questions that turn it into a usable fact.
+So when a Korean headline reads "리라글루타이드 제네릭 승인" and stops there, you've got half a fact.
+Here are the questions that turn it into a usable one.

 | Question | Why you need the answer |